0xStarlight/HTB-Invite-Code-Generator/README.md

 ## Acknowledgments
-* Replica code created by the help of [Sankethj](https://github.com/sankethj/hackthebox)
+* Base code created by the help of [Sankethj](https://github.com/sankethj/hackthebox)